microsec/passbyme2fa-client-ruby/README.md

 [Net::HTTP attributes](https://ruby-doc.org/stdlib-2.4.0/libdoc/net/http/rdoc/Net/HTTP.html)
 for details)
 - **address**: The address of the PassBy[ME] service to use.
-This parameter is optional. by default the SDK will connect to our test service.
-The PassBy[ME] service url-s are the following:
+This parameter is optional. by default the SDK will connect to auth-sp.passbyme.com.
-	- *Test service*: auth-sp.passbyme.com
-	- *Production service*: api.passbyme.com
 - You can supply any attribute accepted by Net::HTTP (see: https://ruby-doc.org/stdlib-2.4.0/libdoc/net/http/rdoc/Net/HTTP.html) to influence the connection.